Traumatic brain injury: Complications

 Improvement of neurological function usually occurs for two or more years after the trauma.
 For many years it was believed that recovery was fastest during the first six months, but there is no evidence to support this.
 It may be related to services commonly being withdrawn after this period, rather than any physiological limitation to further progress.
 Children recover better in the immediate time frame and improve for longer periods.

 Complications are distinct medical problems that may arise as a result of the TBI.
 The results of traumatic brain injury vary widely in type and duration; they include physical, cognitive, emotional, and behavioral complications.
 TBI can cause prolonged or permanent effects on consciousness, such as coma, brain death, persistent vegetative state (in which patients are unable to achieve a state of alertness to interact with their surroundings), and minimally conscious state (in which patients show minimal signs of being aware of self or environment).
 Lying still for long periods can cause complications including pressure sores, pneumonia or other infections, progressive multiple organ failure, and deep venous thrombosis, which can cause pulmonary embolism.
 Infections that can follow skull fractures and penetrating injuries include meningitis and abscesses.
 Complications involving the blood vessels include vasospasm, in which vessels constrict and restrict blood flow, the formation of aneurysms, in which the side of a vessel weakens and balloons out, and stroke.

 Movement disorders that may develop after TBI include tremor, ataxia (uncoordinated muscle movements), spasticity (muscle contractions are overactive), myoclonus (shock-like contractions of muscles), and loss of movement range and control (in particular with a loss of movement repertoire).
-The risk of post-traumatic seizures increases with severity of trauma (image at right) and is particularly elevated with certain types of brain trauma such as cerebral contusions or hematomas.
+The risk of post-traumatic seizures increases with severity of trauma and is particularly elevated with certain types of brain trauma such as cerebral contusions or hematomas.
 People with early seizures, those occurring within a week of injury, have an increased risk of post-traumatic epilepsy (recurrent seizures occurring more than a week after the initial trauma).
 People may lose or experience altered vision, hearing, or smell.

 Hormonal disturbances may occur secondary to hypopituitarism, occurring immediately or years after injury in 10 to 15% of TBI patients.
 Development of diabetes insipidus or an electrolyte abnormality acutely after injury indicate need for endocrinologic work up.
 Signs and symptoms of hypopituitarism may develop and be screened for in adults with moderate TBI and in mild TBI with imaging abnormalities.
 Children with moderate to severe head injury may also develop hypopituitarism.
 Screening should take place 3 to 6 months, and 12 months after injury, but problems may occur more remotely.